BiancaTaisePommerening/School_District_Analysis/README.md

 ### Student DataFrame

-The reading and math scores for the 9th graders in Thomas High school were replaced with NaNs, as seen on the following images.
+The reading and math scores for the ninth graders in Thomas High school were replaced with NaNs, as seen on the following images:

-- Student DataFrame before the 9th grades in Thomas High school were replaced with NaNs:
+- Student DataFrame Original